All Episodes

 I just don't.

-I'm not gonna back down.
+I'm not going to back down.

-I think they're dangerous people for our country, their policies are dangerous, and I I'm just calling it out.
+I think they're dangerous people for our country.

-If I talk about the squad and squad members being anti-Semitic, am I being truthful?
+If I talk about the squad and squad members being anti-Semitic, am I being truthful or am I being hateful?

-So this one's not on you, um, but a while back, and I'm just offering you another example, right?
+So this one's not on you, but a while back, and I'm just offering you another example, right?

 So take a step back from Grandpa Bernie.